saritasa-nest/saritasa-forge-admin/demo/README.md

 - `ContactInfo` - adds random contact information to the database.
 - `ProductTags` - adds random product tags to the database.
 - `Shops` - adds random shops to the database.
-- `Suppliers` - adds random suppliers to the database.

 Example usage: